Leen-Alzebdeh/YOLOv5-UNet-Double-MNIST/README.md

-### CMPUT 328 - Visual Recognition, Fall 2022 Course Projects
+### CMPUT Course Project

 ### Author: Leen Alzebdeh

 ## Summary

-I customize YOLOv5 and U-Net on a MNIST Double Digits RGB (MNISTDD-RGB) for a train-valid-test split dataset which was provided from CMPUT 328, more details below.
+I customize YOLOv5 and U-Net on a MNIST Double Digits RGB (MNISTDD-RGB) for a train-valid-test split dataset which was provided from the course, more details below.

 ## Object Detection on MNIST Double Digits RGB (MNISTDD-RGB)
 Project page: [https://leen-alzebdeh.github.io/projects/328_detection/](https://leen-alzebdeh.github.io/projects/328_detection/)